 Signus is an old game which wasn’t ready for powerful 3D graphic cards to come and is not backwards compatible with newer operation systems than Windows XP.
 Thus the present-day machines can run it only with difficulties.
-Two ways are known, a short one, and a long one.
+Luckily, the game’s GitHub page contains not just its source files, allowing own compilation, but also zip files which contain Signus version fully functional on latest machines with Windows 11.

 Shorter way: DxWnd